More companies help with fertility care, but it is still out of reach for many

-Jessica Tincopa may leave the photography business she spent 14 years building for one reason: to find coverage for fertility treatment.
+Jessica Tincopa might leave the photography business she spent 14 years building for one reason: to find coverage for fertility treatment.

 After six miscarriages, Tincopa and her husband started saving for in vitro fertilization, which can cost well over $20,000.
 But the pandemic wiped out their savings, and they can’t find coverage for IVF on their state’s health insurance marketplace.
 So, the California couple is saving again, and asking politicians to help expand access.